LoyolaChicagoBooks/introcs-csharp/rst/writeline-substitution.rst

 -----------------

 An elaboration of a "Hello, World" program, could greet the user, after obtaining the user's name.
-If the user enters thje name Kim, the program could print
+If the user enters the name Kim, the program could print

     Hello, Kim!